-It’s understandable that some people are finding it more challenging to stay sober during the Corona Virus crisis.
+It’s understandable that some people are finding it more challenging to stay sober during a crisis like Covid.

 Not only has the pandemic created disruption to our normal routines but it has disconnected us from support networks like face-to-face groups, friends and family.
 It’s when people are disconnected and isolated like this, when people have so much time alone, that the overthinking can start, the anxiety can creep in and the need to escape can take over.